acanalis/acanalis.github.io/content/en/post/fast-hugo-intro.md

 A static site is one which can be served from a static server.
 A static server's only job is to provide the necessary `*.html, *.js, *.css, etc` files to the clients.

-In principle you can write those files by hand, but Hugo makes it easy to generate them.
+In principle you can write those files by hand, but Hugo makes them easy to generate.

 ## 2. Hugo is a CLI program
 Hugo itself is an executable file with which you interact via the